 Inspired by the pink roses on her sheer dupatta, the bride showered her low chignon in matching ones to bring out the pink in her lehenga.
-We especially love her choice to pair pink and green—it's a classic Indian color combination as green represents new beginnings and pink symbolizes purity.
+We especially love the choice to pair pink and green—it's a classic Indian color combination as green represents new beginnings and pink symbolizes purity.

-A bright pop of flowers underneath your dupatta is a great way to add some flair to the back of your look.
+A bright pop of flowers underneath your dupatta is a great way to add flair to the back of your look.

 Frame your face with two mini French twists on either side and some long, loose strands naturally falling out.
 The refinement meets an easy-going look for the bride who wants to scream “effortlessly chic."

-The only thing making this long, fluffy braid more ethereal is the bride’s gold tikka along her side part.
+The only thing making this long, fluffy braid more ethereal is the bride’s gold tikka along her side-part.
 The hair along the bride’s part is flipped outward to draw attention to her face, keeping the focus on the bride’s heavy jewelry up top.